sofiaf-pixel/Caltech_SK_Analysis/README.md

 To make load curves, PT plots, and Psat as a function of T with bolometer fit:

 >> Run the bash script: "./find_G_all"
+If this doesn't work, run "chmod 777 find_G_all" to enable it as a bash script.

 This script loops "sk_G_analysis.py" over rows and cols and biases.
 If you want to fix beta value at 2, edit "find_G_all" with your favorite text editor and refer to "sk_G_analysis_beta2.py" (line 10).